BATTERY MONITORING RELAY

 - Start the application 'BE48 DC Voltage Monitoring' on your computer.

-STEP 2 UNDERSTANDING THE CONFIGURATION SOFTWARE
+UNDERSTANDING THE CONFIGURATION SOFTWARE

 The software in addition to offering the battery system measurement features power supply indication and a set of adjustable settings.
 There you are an overview of the screen.